MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Measure-Command.md

 ### Example 3: Piping input to Measure-Command

-Objects that are piped to `Measure-Command` are available to the `ScriptBlock` that is passed to the `Expression` parameter.
+Objects that are piped to `Measure-Command` are available to the script block that is passed to the **Expression** parameter.
 The script block is executed once for each object on the pipeline.

 ```powershell
 # Perform a simple operation to demonstrate the InputObject parameter